loicalleyne/quacfka/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/loicalleyne/quacfka.svg)](https://pkg.go.dev/github.com/loicalleyne/quacfka)

 Go library to stream Kafka protobuf messages to DuckDB.
 Uses generics.
-Pass your protobuf message as a type parameter to autogenerate an Arrow schema, provide a protobuf unmarshaling func, and stream data into DuckDB with very high throughput.
+Use your protobuf message as a type parameter to autogenerate an Arrow schema, provide a protobuf unmarshaling func, and stream data into DuckDB with a very high throughput.

 ## Features
 ### Arrow schema generation from a protobuf message type parameter